 During a tour of Japan, Luis died when Gino was only 12 years old.
 From an early age, Gino was proud of his stepfather being a professional wrestler and was chomping at the bit to become one as well.
-The youngster’s drive proved fortuitous and he turned pro right out of high school at age 17 under the tutelage of trainer Jose Lothario, as well as some guidance from promoter Paul Boesch out of Houston, Texas.
+The youngster’s drive proved fortuitous, and he turned pro right out of high school at age 17 under the tutelage of trainer Jose Lothario, as well as some guidance from promoter Paul Boesch out of Houston, Texas.
 Lothario broke Shawn Michaels into the business later on.
 Gino wore his stepfather’s boots during his first few matches and credited Luis for how easily wrestling came to him, saying, “My dad did it for me.
 I was wearing his [boots].
 He did everything for me.”

 Early Beginnings and Success

 Joe Blanchard’s Southwest Championship Wrestling (SCW) was one of the first places Gino Hernandez worked.
 He started off partnering with his trainer Jose Lothario though it wasn’t long before Gino surprisingly turned on his mentor and aligned himself with heel manager Gary Hart.
-To the delight of the fans, the feud between Lothario and Hernandez culminated in Gino getting his head shaved after being on the losing end of a hair versus hair match.
+To the fans’ delight, the feud between Lothario and Hernandez culminated in Gino getting his head shaved after being on the losing end of a hair versus hair match.
 Early in his career, Gino had blond hair in a style similar to a man by the name of Ric Flair.
 In SCW, he also formed a successful team with Tully Blanchard.

-Gino became quite close to promoter Paul Boesch and got his true big break working for him in Houston in the late ’70s to early ‘80s where he won the NWA Junior Heavyweight Championship over Chavo Guerrero.
-Both battled in multiple territories and Gino was quickly becoming one of the most obnoxious, cocky, and reviled heels the sport had ever seen.
+Gino became quite close to promoter Paul Boesch and got his true big break working for him in Houston in the late ’70s to early ‘80s, where he won the NWA Junior Heavyweight Championship over Chavo Guerrero.
+Both battled in multiple territories, and Gino was quickly becoming one of the most obnoxious, cocky, and reviled heels the sport had ever seen.

-Watch: “Gorgeous” Gino Hernandez coming into his own in Houston
+Watch: “Gorgeous” Gino Hernandez coming into his own in Houston.

-In his first appearance for WCCW (World Class Championship Wrestling), which was known as Big Time Wrestling when affiliated with the NWA until 1982, Gino entered a feud with David Von Erich where he ultimately won and later lost the NWA Texas Heavyweight Championship.
+In his first appearance for WCCW (World Class Championship Wrestling), which was known as Big Time Wrestling when affiliated with the NWA until 1982, Gino entered a feud with David Von Erich, where he ultimately won and later lost the NWA Texas Heavyweight Championship.
 When he later returned to WCCW, he teamed with future legend Jake Roberts who readily admits that Gino had the “it factor” that separates everyday talent from the true stars.
 Roberts explains in the highly recommended documentary, Dark Side of the Ring – The Mysterious Death of Gorgeous Gino, “You can’t buy it, you can’t steal it, you can’t borrow it.
-You either got it or you don’t.
+You either got it, or you don’t.
 It’s called charisma, and he had charisma, man.”

 Roberts continues, “He could talk.
-It’s easy to hate somebody that is good looking, has money or whatever.
+It’s easy to hate somebody that is good looking, has money, or whatever.
 Got a pretty girl on the side… must be nice!
 Full head of hair, he’s got all the shit!”

-Watch: Gino Hernandez and Chris Adams get their heads shaved by the Von Erichs
+Watch: Gino Hernandez and Chris Adams get their heads shaved by the Von Erichs.

 Incredible Mic Skills and Living the Gimmick